dayseanm04/Hospital-Network-Design-Project/Project-Overview.md

 - Testing and verification results
 - Final summarized network report

-## Note: I will make the changes when its nessasry
+## Note: I will make changes when its nessasry

----

 This overview provides the foundation for planning and building the hospital’s network in the following sections.